graemerocher/micronaut-oraclecloud-workshop/lab_native_image/lab_native_image.md

 ## Building a Native Image with Gradle

-If you are using Gradle and the GraalVM SDK with Native Image installed (Native Image is an optional component installable via `gu install native-image`) then building a native image is trivial.
+If you are using Gradle and the GraalVM SDK with Native Image installed (Native Image is an optional component installable via `gu install native-image`), then building a native image is trivial.

 Open up the Terminal pane and run the following command: